Degree Regulations of the Diaconia University of Applied Sciences

 - the student has during his/her studies repeatedly or seriously endangered the health or safety of another person and thereby proved himself/herself clearly unsuitable for the practical tasks or training related to the studies

-- it is obvious that the student’s health and functional capacity do not meet the requirements of the practical work or training that are required for the
+- it is obvious that the student’s health and functional capacity do not meet the requirements of the practical work or training that are required for the studies.

 Appeals to decisions concerning the revocation and reinstatement of the right to study should be submitted to the Students’ Legal Rights Protection Committee within 14 days of the student being informed of the decision.